 Typically, the first symptoms are small bald patches of round or oval shape.
 The patches caused by alopecia areata are usually asymptomatic, although they may itch or be slightly painful.
 The underlying skin in alopecia areata appears normal and non-scarred.
 During the clinical examination, the hairs near the alopecia areata patch appear thin and mimic an ‛exclamation point’, as they become narrower closer to the root.
 In active alopecia areata, hairs are easily detached under traction, while the regrowth of hair is usually white.

-At Advanced Hair Clinics, PRP therapy has been and continues to be applied with great success in many cases of hair loss and alopecia of various aetiologies, mainly in cases of androgenetic or diffuse alopecia in men and women.
-It has also been implemented with impressive results in many cases, even for universal and generalised forms in which the results of classic conservative therapies are usually poor.
+At Advanced Hair Clinics, Hair Loss Treatment with autologous growth factors therapy has been and continues to be applied with great success in many cases of hair loss and alopecia of various aetiologies, mainly in cases of androgenetic or diffuse alopecia in men and women.
+It has also been implemented with impressive results in many cases, even in alopecia universalis and in alopecia totalis cases, in which the results of the classic conservative therapies are usually poor.

 Most patients who are selected for this therapy present small, localised, well-defined area, demonstrate stability in the evolution of the damage, and have a fairly long history of alopecia areata (over one year), which excludes the likeliness of spontaneous regrowth of hair in the damaged area with relative certainty.

-One particular case of hair transplantation with FUE, is transplantation in the eyebrows, which are a common site of the disease, often without other affected areas on the scalp.
-The results of the transplantation in this case are excellent and very important for the psychology of the patient, as the loss of eyebrows tends to place a high burden on the confidence of patients.
+One particular case of hair transplantation with FUE, is transplantation in the eyebrows area, which are a common site of the disease, often without other affected areas on the scalp.
+The results of the transplantation in this case are excellent and very important for the psychology of the patient, as the loss of eyebrows tends to affect self-confidence.

 FUE hair transplantation should always be carried out after providing the patient with complete and detailed information about the nature of alopecia areata, and especially the fact that it may recur in the future, in the same or another region and in an unpredictable manner in terms of time, evolution, size or location.
 Therefore, patients should be aware that the results of FUE hair transplantation are stable and permanent, as in other forms of alopecia, provided that the damage remains stable and does not recur in the future.